openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Satisfying this demand would come with significant technical and support overhead which is out of scope for this enhancement.

 ## Open Questions [optional]
 1. Are there any normal lifecycle events that would be interpreted by a peer as a failure, and where the resulting "recovery" would create unnecessary downtime?
    How can these be avoided?
-2. Are there consequences of changing the parentage of processes running cri-o, kubelet, and etcd?
-(E.g. user process limits)
-3. In the test plan, which subset of layered products needs to be evaluated for the initial release (if any)?
+2. In the test plan, which subset of layered products needs to be evaluated for the initial release (if any)?
-4. How are the BMC credentials getting from the install-config and onto the nodes?
-5. Are there incompatibilities between the existing design and the function of the load balancer deployed through the BareMetalPlatform spec?
-6. Which platform specs will be available for this topology?
-    As discussed, we are currently targeting the BareMetalPlatform spec, but the load-balancing component needs to be evaluated for compatibility.
-7. What in-cluster entity will be responsible for initializing pacemaker?
-We've narrowed this down to either CEO or a 2NO-specific operator.
-The advantage of accomplishing this in CEO is that it could be tested and maintained by the control-plane team, and will always need to be tested alongside etcd.
-The advantage of introducing a new operator is that it gives us greater flexibility over the design.
-8. What in-cluster entity will be responsible for preparing fencing credentials for pacemaker to consume?
-Similar to the question above, this can probably be done by CEO, BMO, or a new operator.
-9. What happens if a cluster's fencing credentials are rotated after installation?

 ## Test Plan